rdpeng/rprogdatascience/manuscript/why_indent.md

 Why I Indent My Code 8 Spaces
 =============================

+At the Use R!
+2018 meeting in Brisbane, Australia, Jenny Bryan gave a wonderful talk about “Code Smells and Feels” (I recommend you [watch a video of that talk](https://youtu.be/7oyiPBjLAWY)).
+Her talk covers various ways to detect when your code "smells" and how to fix those smells through refactoring.
+While there is quite a bit of literature on this with respect to other programming languages, it’s not well-covered with respect to R.

 As mentioned previously in this book, my general indenting policy for R code is to use 8 spaces per indent.
 In my experience, people tend to find this a rather extreme indentation policy, with maybe 4 spaces being